learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 1.md

 # Question 3:

 >[!Purpose]
 > This question aims to help you make sense of implications.
 There's really *nothing* deep behind implications.
+It is just a logical connective that has a certain behaviour.
+>

 Aiken promises Dueet that if Dueet watches anime with him, then Aiken will treat Dueet to a pizza dinner.

 a.
 How would you write this sentence in propositional logic?
+Do this by trying to identify sentences that you should call $p$, and sentences you should call $q$, and so on.
+You can look at how [[#Question 1|Question 1]] of this tutorial has identified their sentences.

 b.
 Determine whether the promise has been broken in each of the following cases:
 1. Dueet watches anime with Aiken, and Aiken treats Dueet to a pizza dinner.